Bucharest set for Euro 2020 draw as tournament enters new territory

 However, the concept has come in for criticism, and part of that is down to the fact that much of the suspense has already been taken from the draw.

-The need to ensure qualified host nations get to play at least two matches at home means some teams already know which group they will be in.
+The need to ensure qualified host nations get to play at least two home matches means some teams already know which group they will be in.

 For instance, four of the six top seeds are hosting games, with Ukraine and Belgium the only exceptions.
 However, the decision to keep Ukraine and Russia apart for diplomatic and security reasons has had an impact on the Belgians.